The competitive bidding demonstration

 Medicare typically covers DME on a rental basis.

-Know that it is usually cheapest to stay with a grandfathered supplier.
-Changing suppliers can increase the amount of time you must rent your equipment and will cost you more in the end.
+It is usually cheapest to stay with a grandfathered supplier.
+Changing suppliers can increase the amount of time you must rent your equipment and can cost you more in the end.

 If your supplier chooses to become a grandfathered supplier, it should send you a letter no later than 30 days before your competitive bidding program starts.
 You can choose to continue using the grandfathered supplier or change to a contract provider.